22nd January, 2024 - 25th January, 2024 (4 days)

 - Electrical Charge

 - OHMS Law

 - Why use a transformer

-John Farrelly is a qualified electrician and served as maintenance manager for 15 years in the plastics industry.
+John Farrelly is a qualified electrician and served as maintenance manager for over 20 years in the plastics industry.
 As a service engineer he provides machine maintenance, calibration and training services to the plastics and medical device industries.